Thursdays 3pm-7pm

 - Side-by-Side Tricycle Rider

-If POGOH's Adaptive fleet doesn't have what you're looking for, check out our friends at Three Rivers Adaptive Sports and Joy Riders!
+If POGOH's Adaptive fleet doesn't have what you're looking for, check out our friends at the following organizations:

 Joy Riders Pgh, in partnership with the Veterans Leadership Program of Pittsburgh, allows individuals of all ages who have physical limitations to enjoy a scenic ride in Pittsburgh along the Three Rivers Heritage Trail.
-The bike is operated by specially trained volunteers and there is no charge to enjoy a ride.

 Thank you to AARP for providing the resources to make Adaptive POGOH a reality.
 We would not be able to offer this program without their generosity.